TikTok for Tourism Marketing

 Just how popular is TikTok?

 TikTok has exploded so quickly in popularity that you might not be aware of just how many users it has.
-According to Wallaroomedia, Tik Tok has over 1 billion users and has been downloaded 200 million times in the United States.
-For reference, Twitter has around 379 million users.
+According to Influencity, Tik Tok has over 1.4 billion users and is the #1 most downloaded app globally.
+For reference, Twitter has around 450 million users.

 What makes it so popular?